marnibrewster/node-chat-app/README.md

 Run the server locally
 * $ node server/server.js
 Open the local version at http://localhost:3000
+Play!
+* Enter your name and create a room.
+Test by opening another window and creating another user.
+Usernames must be unique!
+Enter the same room and see the notifications for each user.
+Terminate local server when you're done! control + c

 ## Why was this a good learning experience?
 I learned about sockets, what they do and why they are important for certain tasks.
 I learned how to use Mustache templates.
 I learned about server and client code.
 I learned how to push a project to Heroku.